WRITTEN BY Ian Meagher

 The principle that someone can be compensated for a loss of a valuable opportunity is not one that people ordinarily bring to mind because it is often considered that the obstacles in the path of the opportunity means that there is no loss suffered.
 Berry reaffirms not only that the loss of a valuable commercial opportunity is compensable, but also the correct way to approach the valuation of such loss.

-The Dispute Resolution team at BAL Lawyers can assist companies who believe that they may have lost a valuable opportunity as a result of someone’s action to recover more than mere nominal damages.
+BAL’s Dispute Resolution team can assist companies who believe that they may have lost a valuable opportunity as a result of someone’s action to recover more than mere nominal damages.